p3t33/nixos_flake/README.md

+# Desktop & Homelab Configurations Based on NixOS and Home-Manager Flake

-Personal [NixOS] configurations with [home-manager] as OS module(and as a stand alone for generic GNU/Linux) in a flake.
-This repository is a work in progress, containing configuration files for my various machines.
+Personal [NixOS] configurations utilizing [home-manager] both as an integrated OS module and standalone for generic GNU/Linux systems, structured using a flake.
+This repository contains configuration files tailored specifically to manage my desktop environments and dedicated homelab infrastructure.
+It aims to simplify and automate deployment and maintenance, streamlining operations across my desktops and homelab.

 > [!IMPORTANT]